 A final bias we attempted to correct for was the human element.
 In our calculation of the photometry of more than 900 comets, it subjectively appears that more comets of dubious quality have been discovered as the mission has progressed.
 This could be due to either changes in the SOHO team members confirming comet discoveries and reporting them to the IAU or an improvement in the ability of the amateurs discovering comets.
 Doug Biesecker was the primary SOHO team member who verified comet discoveries and reported them to the IAU through mid-2002.
 Derek Hammer, whose involvement with the project dated back to 2000, replaced Biesecker in mid-2002 and continued in that role until mid-2003.
 Karl Battams has held the position since early 2004.
 The difference in personal bias in what constitutes a comet discovery could result in an increase in questionable comets.
-However, the number of SOHO "X-comets"21, objects which show properties consistent with being a comet but lack sufficient evidence for a confirmation, has remained relatively constant at ~ 5 comets vear-1.
+However, the number of SOHO "X-comets," objects which show properties consistent with being a comet but lack sufficient evidence for a confirmation, has remained relatively constant at ~5 comets year-1.
 This suggests that the threshold for accepting an object as a comet has remained relatively constant throughout the mission, independent of the individual making the confirmations.
 The amateurs discovering comets have unquestionably become more skilled at picking faint comets out of the noise.
-It is unclear how thoroughly the archival data has been searched at these levels, and the increase in dubious detections may simply reflect that the data have been searched more thoroughly in recent years.
+It is unclear how thoroughly the archival data have been searched at these levels, and the increase in dubious detections may simply reflect that the data have been searched more thoroughly in recent years.

 Regardless of the cause, the number of comets whose brightest raw magnitude was fainter than 8 increased sharply during 2002-2003 and has remained high since.
-To quantify the increase, we averaged the number of comets year-1 fainter than magnitude 8 discovered from 1997-2001 (again ignoring 1996 due to its poor discovery circumstances).
-This was multiplied by the ratio of the number of comets brighter than magnitude 8 discovered from 2002-2005 relative to 1997-2001 to estimate the number of comets fainter than magnitude 8 discovered from 8 that would be expected in 2002-2005 based on the overall increase in comet detections.
+To quantify the increase, we averaged the number of comets year-1 fainter than magnitude 8 discovered from 1997 to 2001 (again ignoring 1996 due to its poor discovery circumstances).
+This was multiplied by the ratio of the number of comets brighter than magnitude 8, discovered from 2002 to 2005 relative to 1997-2001, to estimate the number of comets fainter than magnitude 8 that would be expected in 2002-2005 based on the overall increase in comet detections.
+Finally, we subtracted the expected number from the actual number of observed comets fainter than magnitude 8 from 2002 to 2005 to yield an estimate of the human bias.